BernardGreenberg/NXSYS/README.md

 This application is currently in C++17 (the 2017 standard of C++), exploiting STL.
 It is almost all C++11, and, especially in the Windows version, contains code in dialects going all the way back to C. The shared core (whose maximization was my goal)  and the Windows-specific code is only in C/C++.
 Some C++17 features have recently been exploited (e.g., `std::filesystem`).
 Note that the Microsoft compiler will lie about the `__cplusplus` version unless told not to with `/Zc:__cplusplus`.
 The [Mac code](https://github.com/BernardGreenberg/NXSYS/blob/master/DocSource/MacStatus.md) exploits Cocoa/Objective C++.

-The core of the functionality contains preprocessor conditionalizations for the two platforms. it was ported to the Mac in late 2014, with very substantial Mac-specific code additions, and back to Windows in 2016, with The last six years of Mac improvements re-shared and retrofitted in 2022.
+The core of the functionality contains preprocessor conditionalizations for the two platforms.
+It was ported to the Mac in late 2014, with very substantial Mac-specific code additions, and back to Windows in 2016, with The last six years of Mac improvements were re-shared and retrofitted in 2022.

 There are three shared builds (“projects” on Windows, “targets” on the Mac), `NXSYS` the interlocking/relay simulator, `TLEdit` the track layout editor, and `Relay Index`, the cross-reference and tags file generator, a console program.
 The Mac Xcode project (the largest entity, parallel to Windows “solution") contains two additional targets for debugging/amusement.